psychemedia/storytelling-notes/press_gang.md

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000156/18011216/012/0004
 Bury and Norwich Post - Wednesday 16 December 1801
 The character of Zanga, in the Revenge, at present sustained by Kemble, was the part in which Mossop shone.
-As the latter was dressing once for the character, three bailiffs, having iearnt that he expected a box from England with stage properties, gained admittance to him, disguised as *sailors*, came to inform him of the arrival of the box.
+As the latter was dressing once for the character, three bailiffs, having learnt that he expected a box from England with stage properties, gained admittance to him, disguised as *sailors*, came to inform him of the arrival of the box.
 On acquainting himself with their *real character*, Mossop said, " Well, Gentlemen, I confess you have outacted me— however, sit down till I have white-washed my face, and I'll attend you—though I suppose you will have no objection to my sending for a friend to settle the matter.— The bailiffs acquiesced ; when Mossop dispatched his servant with a line to a Lieutenant of the press-gang in the neighbourhood of the Theatre.
 The gang returned with the servant, and carried the disguised gen-try instantly on board the tender ; nor were they released, until one of the Sheriffs of Dublin went the next day on board the ship personally to demand them.

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0002194/18040117/020/0004